THE ULTIMATE SHOULDER WORKOUT GUIDE

 I’ll use my handy Muscle Markers to show you each area of the delts.

-You can refer back to this section if needed, because I’ll be showing you different exercises to target each of these areas, and some that target all three.
+You can refer back to this section if needed, because I’ll be showing you different shoulder-specific exercises to target each of these areas, and some that target all three.

 2) WHY ARE SHOULDER WORKOUTS IMPORTANT?

 Shoulders are a muscle that people tend to undertrain, train incorrectly or ignore altogether.

 If that sounds like you, you’re making a big mistake!

 Training shoulders is critical for three important reasons: